 Once you’ve chosen your blogging platform and hosting provider, you can start coming up with your blog idea.

-Don’t worry about picking and registering your domain name just yet - we’ll walk through that process together in Step 4.
+Don’t worry about picking and registering your domain name just yet.
+We’ll walk through that process together in Step 4.

-03. Find the right profitable niche
+03. Find the right profitable blog niche

 Let’s move away from the technical and dive into the more theoretical.
 Take a step back and think about the main element that will form the foundation of your blog, from its URL and domain name to its content and design: your blog’s niche.
 What, exactly, do you want your blog to be about?